Ih4al/Hedging-Comparison/README.md

 - `NY_spot`: New York spot prices of gasoline.
 - `NY_Futures`: New York futures prices of gasoline.

-Ensure your dataset is named `Gasoline_spot` and has the columns mentioned above.

 ## Requirements

 The script requires the following R packages: